scalabli/yadig/docs/quickstart.rst

 your application :file:`citus.py` because this would conflict with Citus itself.

-To run the application, use the :command:`citus` command or :command:`python -m citus`.
+To run the application, use the :command:`citus` command or :command:`cts` or :command:`python -m citus`.
 Before you can do that you need to tell your terminal the application to work with by exporting the ``Citus_APP`` environment variable: